 Walk in Ancient Footsteps Among Cliff Dwellings

-Accessible for the whole family (pup too), Sand Canyon Trail in Canyon of the Ancients is another great opportunity to experience the area and see cliff dwellings.
+Accessible for the whole family (pup too), Sand Canyon Trail in Canyons of the Ancients is another great opportunity to experience the area and see cliff dwellings.
 This moderate trail is a scenic 6.5-mile and one of the best ways to discover the striking formations and incredible desert landscapes at your own pace.
 The ancestors who lived here long ago treasure the earth, so please visit with respect.